Blair Business College

 Bricks and Mortar

 Blair Business College began in three rented rooms at the corner of First Avenue and Post Street in downtown Spokane.
 In 1902 Blair was able to move classes to the old Tull and Gibbs Furniture store, at the northeast corner of Sprague Avenue and Mill Street, B.B.C. occupied the second and third floors of the building, now renamed College Building.
 In 1906 Blair signed a ten-year lease for the top floor of the new Madison Hotel, located at the corner of First and Madison.
 This five-story brick structure had a frontage of 101 feet with a depth of 155 feet.
 The fifteen school rooms boasted fifteen-foot ceilings and natural light from four directions.
 The largest elevator in Spokane transported students to the top floor.
 There was a kitchen on the floor, so that students could host parties and banquets.
 The floor provided sufficient space for all school functions.
-There were also lockers all students and shower facilities for members of the sports teams.
+There were also lockers for all students and shower facilities for members of the sports teams.

 That building still stands today as a part of the West Downtown Historic Transportation Corridor.
 Retail businesses occupy the ground floor with apartments above.